Sydney (South) - Haymarket

 Population growth drivers in Sydney (South) - Haymarket are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Sydney South Haymarket's population is 23,797 as of August 2025.
-This reflects a 19.4% increase from the 2021 Census figure of 19,935 people.
-The increase is inferred from ABS data showing an estimated resident population of 23,777 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 22,034 persons per square kilometer, placing Sydney South Haymarket in the top 10% nationally.
-The area's growth rate exceeds both the state (6.4%) and metropolitan areas, indicating strong population growth.
-Overseas migration contributed approximately 93.7% of overall population gains recently.
+Sydney's Haymarket (South) area had a population of around 23,802 as of November 2025.
+This figure reflects an increase of 3,867 people since the 2021 Census, which reported a population of 19,935.
+The change is inferred from ABS estimates of 23,777 in June 2024 and an additional 281 validated new addresses since the Census date.
+This results in a density ratio of 22,038 persons per square kilometer, placing Haymarket in the top 10% of national locations assessed by AreaSearch.
+The area's population growth of 19.4% since the 2021 census exceeded both state (6.7%) and metropolitan averages, making it a growth leader in the region.
+Overseas migration contributed approximately 93.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For uncovered areas, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-By 2041, Sydney South Haymarket is forecasted to grow by 10,129 persons, reflecting a 42.4% increase over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future trends forecast a significant population increase in the top quartile of Australian statistical areas, with Haymarket expected to grow by 10,129 persons to 2041 based on latest numbers, reflecting an increase of 42.4% over the 17 years.

 Frequently Asked Questions - Population